kaankorkmaz95/Touchless-Door-Opening-System/README.md

 See the presentation video on the link

 A touchless door opening system made for Arcelik AS.
-Planned to be used in high-end kitchen appliences.
+Planned to be used in high-end kitchen appliances.